Wilmer Flores Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.88 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.83).

-- Athletics pitchers combine to surrender the most home runs in baseball (144 total, 1.4 per game).
+- The Athletics allow the most home runs in baseball (144 total, 1.4 per game).

-- His most recent time out came on Wednesday against the Boston Red Sox, when the lefty went 4 1/3 innings, surrendering four earned runs while allowing five hits.
+- His last appearance came on Friday against the Houston Astros, when the left-hander tossed six innings, surrendering two earned runs while giving up four hits.

-- The 25-year-old has a 6.75 ERA and 8.8 strikeouts per nine innings across 23 games this season, while allowing a batting average of .305 to opposing hitters.
+- In 11 games this season, the 26-year-old has amassed an ERA of 6.11, with 7.8 strikeouts per nine innings.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.